The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Proof of the Theorem

 there are $N^2(N-1)^2$ terms of the type in~\eqref{eq:dnmwu98abfha8wyfba}, $2 N^2 (N-1)$ of the type in (\ref{eq:dnmwu98abfha8wyfba2},\ref{eq:dnmwu98abfha8wyfba3}), and $N^2$ of the type in \eqref{eq:dnmwu98abfha8wyfba4}.
 Hence, (\ref{eq:dnmwu98abfha8wyfba}--\ref{eq:dnmwu98abfha8wyfba4}) imply that $\Ebb{S_{N}^2}\leq N^2C\norm{\varphi}^2$ and the result follows. \end{proof} Similarly for the mutation step: \begin{lemma}[Mutation step] If, in addition to Assumptions~\ref{ass:abscont}--\ref{ass:boundweights}, $u$ and $v$ lie in separate branches (i.e.\ $u\not\in\mathbb{T}_v$ and $v\not\in\mathbb{T}_u$) and either (a) neither $u$ or $v$ is a leaf and \eqref{eq:crossres} holds or (b) $u$ or $v$ is a leaf, then~\eqref{eq:crossprop} also holds for $u$ and $v$. \end{lemma}

-\begin{proof} For the sake of brevity, we focus on the case that neither $u$ or $v$ is a leaf and skip the analogous, albeit simpler, case that one of the two is a leaf.
+\begin{proof} For the sake of brevity, we focus on the case that neither $u$ nor $v$ are leaves and skip the analogous, albeit simpler, case that one of the two is a leaf.
 Fix any $N>0$ and $\varphi$ in $\cal{B}_b(\bm{E}_{u}\times\bm{E}_{v})$, and note that

-where $\nu_u^N:=\epsilon_u^N\otimes K_u$ and $\nu_v^N:=\epsilon_v^N\otimes K_v$.
+where $\nu_u^N:=\epsilon_u^N\times K_u$ and $\nu_v^N:=\epsilon_v^N\times K_v$.
 Because $K_u$ and $K_v$ are Markov kernels, the inequality~\eqref{eq:crossres} bounds the fourth term in~\eqref{eq:fmnw78a0hfw8yfaw0}:

 To control the other three terms in~\eqref{eq:fmnw78a0hfw8yfaw0}, we emulate the approach in Lemma~\ref{lem:crossres}'s proof.
 For the first term, we set

 where $Y^N_{i,j}:=\psi(\bm{X}^{i,N}_{u},\bm{X}^{j,N}_{v})$ with $\psi:=\varphi-K_v\varphi-K_u\varphi+K_uK_v\varphi$.
 Suppose that $i_1\neq i_2$ and set $\cal{G}:=\sigma(\bm{X}^{j_1,N}_v,\bm{X}^{j_2,N}_v)\vee\cal{F}_{u_-}^N$.
 Because $u$ and $v$ lie in different branches, $\bm{X}^{j_1,N}_v$~and~$\bm{X}^{j_2,N}_v$ are independent of $\cal{F}_{u_-}^N$.
 Moreover, conditioned on $\cal{F}_{u_-}^N$, $X^{i_1,N}_u$ and $X^{i_2,N}_u$ are independent with respective laws $K_u(\bm{X}^{i_1,N}_{u_-},\cdot)$ and $K_u(\bm{X}^{i_2,N}_{u_-},\cdot)$.
 For these reasons,